Github Copilot Enterprise

 6. Approved requests are forwarded to the backend model

-7. Responses return through the proxy to Copilot
+7. Responses return through the gateway to Copilot

 This provides layered security across the Copilot lifecycle.